So, you think you’re ready to invest in a new website? That’s exciting!

 Maybe you want to take this on yourself, or maybe you want to rely on a professional that can save you time (and honestly, be more effective).

-Let’s look at some of the things you’ll need to consider in order to be a successful website operator.
+Let’s look at some of the things you’ll need to consider in order to be a successful website owner.

 - Security, Maintenance, & Techie Stuff